blockspacer/CXXCTP/README.md

 Suppose some big company shared to opensource community usefull scripts like `interface.cxx` and `enum_to_json.cxx`.
 Just place that scripts into `ctp_scripts` folder to use them in your project.

+Metaprogramming is an “art” of writing programs to treats other programs as their data.
+This means that a program could generate, read, analyse, and transform code or even itself to achieve a certain solution.

 Note: this project is provided as is, without any warranty (see License).

 ## Features